tanmaychauhan12/Energy-Efficient-Scheduler/README.md

   - Create simulator/cpu_simulator.py.
 This class will manage time, process queues, and the CPU state.
 It's the heart of the project.

 Checkpoint: The core simulator exists.
 It's a "car" with no driver.
 Now, let's build the drivers (the algorithms).

+## Phase 2: Implementing the Scheduling Algorithms (Target: Weeks 3-4)
+Goal: Each team member implements their assigned OS scheduler.
+This is the main backend phase.
+  - Standard Interface: All schedulers must be a class with an __init__(self, simulator) method and a schedule(self) method.
+This makes them plug-and-play.

+  1. Round Robin (Tanmay):
+     - Create algorithms/round_robin.py.
+  2. Shortest Remaining Time First (Riya):
+     - Create algorithms/srtf.py.
+This must be preemptive.
+  4. Preemptive Priority (Palak):
+     - Create algorithms/priority.py.
+  5. Custom Energy-Aware (Muskan):
+     - Create algorithms/energy_aware.py.

+Checkpoint: All four scheduling algorithms are implemented in their respective files.